Skip to main content

 Backup database

-Creating a backup can be done by executing a kubernetes exec command into the application that is deployed.
+Creating a backup can be done by executing a docker exec command into the application that is deployed.
 A second command creates a tar archive, which is then copied to the host system.
 This file can then be transferred to a backup server using ssh.
 These commands can be added to a file 'backup.sh'.

 #!/bin/bash

-kubectl exec -it mongo-0 -- mongodump --db idata --out /tmp
+docker exec -it mongo mongodump --db idata --out /tmp

-kubectl exec -it mongo-0 -- tar -cvf /tmp/idata.tar /tmp/idata
+docker exec -it mongo tar -cvf /tmp/idata.tar /tmp/idata

-kubectl cp mongo-0:/tmp/idata.tar /tmp/idata.tar'
+docker cp mongo:/tmp/idata.tar /tmp/idata.tar'

 scp -P 4422 /tmp/idata.tar [USER]@[IP]:[DIRECTORY]